Rari-Capital/fuse-v1/README.md

 ## To do

+- Request admin for the default branch to branch off of to be `development`
-- Investigate `src/liquidators/BalancerPoolTokenLiquidator.sol` lint issue
+- Investigate `src/liquidators/BalancerPoolTokenLiquidator.sol` lint issue (removed the file for now)